You may wish to see an introductory page with a map first.

 In 1795 Grand Master Rohan made some repairs and improvements to Fort St. Lucian.
 The garrison of the fort opposed resistance to the French in 1798 and it capitulated only after Grand Master Hompesch surrendered Malta to Napoleon Bonaparte.

-Fort St. Thomas
+Fort St. Thomas at Marsascala

 Fort St. Thomas and its external bastion

 Fort St. Thomas was on the sea front and it was surrounded by a moat.
 Similar to Fort St. Lucian, a separate bastion housed the artillery.
 The erased coat of arms belonged to Grand Master Rohan.
 Today a modern road separates the fort and the bastion from the sea.

 (above) Fresco in the Grand Masters Palace at Valletta showing Fort St. Agatha (aka "Red Tower") on Malta in the foreground and St. Mary's Tower on Comino in the background (Comino is an islet between Malta and Gozo); (below-left) Fort St. Agatha; (below-centre/right) St. Mary's Tower (from the ferry to Gozo)